 The bikes feature rugged suspension and a modified seat for long missions rather than laps around a track.
 An enlarged, bullet resistant radiator helps keep the cycles working in extreme weather conditions.
 On top of that, they have run-flat tires and a headlight that can be switched to shine infrared light.

 Most importantly, the engine powers both wheels.
 Since 1995, Christini has been cooking up and building patented all-wheel drive setups for both mountain bikes and motorcycles.
-The feature provides extra power in rough terrain and makes it easier for the rider to handle the motorcycle.
+The feature provides extra power in rough terrain and makes it easier for the rider to handle a tactical motorcycle.

 “We’ve … done testing that that shows our AWD bike is 30 percent less fatiguing than a standard bike,” Steve Christini, the company’s founder, told We Are The Mighty in an email.
 “You just don’t get stuck … in anything.”